psychemedia/middle-english-romances/sir-orfeo.md

 The king in to his chamber is go,
 And oft fwoned opon the fton,
 And made fwichc diol and fwiche mon,
-That neighe his liif was y fpent ;
+That neighe his liif was y fpent;
 Ther was non amendement.
 He cleped to gider his barouns,
 Erls, lordes of renouns,